John Updike Society board members name their top five Updike books

 - The Maples Stories (2009).
 I’ve often wondered why books on the so-called short story cycle don’t include Updike’s thinly disguised chronicle of his first marriage.
 These stories are understated and beautifully crafted, with the kind of just-right descriptions and subtle philosophical problems Updike is known for lurking just under the cool surfaces of these short but memorable stories.
 “Your Lover Just Called,” “Nakedness,” and “Wife-Wooing” are the stories that have stuck with me all these years.

 - The Centaur (1963).
 This one gets a gold star just for doing something with mythology that readers had never seen before.
 Not quite magical realism (because there’s more than a single element of the fantastic that’s treated matter-of-factly), this groundbreaking novel was still the first time anyone dealt with mythology right there on the surface of the narrative, woven into Updike’s tale of childhood.
-It’s also a moving tribute to his father, and if you’re an art buff, the structural equivalent of a painter painting a painter painting.
+It’s also a moving tribute to his father, and if you’re an art buff, the fictional equivalent of a painter painting a painter painting.

 - (Tie) Olinger Stories (2014) and Trust Me (stories) (1987).
 This one really was a coin flip, with the “heads” side being Updike’s early Pennsylvania stories collected in one volume about “Olinger” (Shillington), and impact stories like “Pigeon Feathers” that deal with childhood still resonant.
 The “tails” side, meanwhile, is a later collection that chronicles life in middle and late middle age.
 You know a short story collection is strong when you remember three of the stories 30 years after you read them.